-We are a club based in the northern suburbs of Sydney (NSW, Australia), containing a number of streams to cater for astronomy related interests at all levels.
+We are a society based in the northern suburbs of Sydney (NSW, Australia), containing a number of streams to cater for astronomy related interests at all levels.
 We have a number of core streams and activities at NSAS and these are listed below.
 Please visit the site regularly to get updated news on our upcoming events and activities.
-Our core streams/activities are: